davidmz/apng-canvas/README.md

 **Important note!** Compression proxies (turbo mode in Opera, "reduce data usage" mode in mobile Chrome, etc.), doesn't know about
 APNG format.
 These proxies transforms APNGs into static images.
-To prevent it for *your* images, they need to be served with `Cache-Control: no-transform` HTTP header (see [big article](http://calendar.perfplanet.com/2013/mobile-isp-image-recompression/) about such proxies).
+To prevent it for *your* images, they need to be served with `Cache-Control: no-transform` HTTP header (see [big article](http://calendar.perfplanet.com/2013/mobile-isp-image-recompression/) about such proxies), or via HTTPS.

 API